zliu41/CIPs/CIP-plutus-modules/README.md

 the script size limit.
 Removing the need to make such choices can potentially improve performance considerably.

+### Preferred Options

+TODO: summarize all the options and indicate which choices are likely to be best.

 ## Path to Active
 ### Acceptance criteria